TI-LPRF-Software/RemoTI-Linux/README.md

 Texas Instruments driver for a Linux host.

-This repository contains the UART, SPI and I2C drivers, and associated make files and header files for interfacing with a Texas Instruments CC26xx or CC31xx that supports Unified NPI.
+This repository contains the UART and SPI and associated make files and header files for interfacing with a Texas Instruments CC26xx or CC31xx that supports Unified NPI.

 It also contains the RemoTI (RTI) API to be used by the application developer when communicating with the CC2620/50, and a sample application to illustrate the use of the RTI API.
 All these files are delivered under the TI BSD license with the license terms included at the top of each file.

 RemoTI is the implementation of the RF4CE specification by Texas Instruments.
 The RemoTI software installer can be downloaded at http://www.ti.com/remoti.
 Note that this installer is delivered under different terms than the TI BSD license.
 You must accept the RemoTI terms and conditions separately during the installation process.